Constitution of Thailand: 2017 constitution

-Six changes, however, were made to the voter approved constitution by the time it was ratified on April 6, 2017.
+Six changes were made to the voter approved constitution by the time it was ratified on 6 April 2017.
 These changes give the Thai monarch great power on the appointment of Regents, require disclosure of Regents by the Privy Council in order to obtain approval from the Thai Parliament, and also restores the 2007 Constitution's requirement that the monarch has personal management of any constitutional crisis.

-Additionally the constitutional change expanded the right to a healthy environment.
+Additionally, the constitutional change expanded the right to a healthy environment.